 Reasons to Visit Maldives

 Maldives is a tropical paradise with plenty of sunshine and temperatures around 30°C throughout the year.
-It is more than just palm trees, turquoise reefs, white sandy sun-kissed beaches, deep blue seas, etc. It is also a place full of personality.
+It is more than just palm trees, turquoise reefs, sun-kissed white sand beaches, and deep blue seas.
+It is also a place full of personality.

 The country is made up of 1,190 coral islands, and 99% of the Maldives is made up of sea.
 There are about 200 inhabited islands.
 About 105 islands are developed as tourist resorts and the rest are uninhabited or used for agriculture and other livelihood purposes.

 Excursions like Virgin Island hopping, night fishing, and local island hopping are must-try activities.
 Hotels in Maldives arrange daily excursions or day trips to other sand beaches, picnic islands, or resorts.